IgnitionBoulder/2015week1/deliverables/README.md

 **What is the command to see the history of your previous commits (from the command line)?
 What are a few interesting variations (sets of options)?**
 The main command is: *git log*.
 Some set of options include -p, --stat, --shortstat, --name-only, --name-status, --abbrev-commit, --relative-date, --graph and --pretty.

 **How can you look through your historical commits on the Github website?**
+Historical commits can be accessed on the website by simply selecting the specific commit and clicking on "History", which is an option located around the top of the page.

-What is a "Merge"?
+**What is a "Merge"?**
+It is the recombination of two or more development histories.
+Merge updates all the changes made since the separation was made when merging.
+Its git command is simply: <em>git merge</em>.

-What is a "Pull Request"?
+**What is a "Pull Request"?**
+A pull request allows one to tell others about the changes the person pushed to a repository on github.
+It allows interested parties to go through the changes before merging any modifications.

-What is "Forking" a repo?
+**What is "Forking" a repo?**
+Forking a repository means making a copy of that repository, allowing one to freely modify the forked file without affecting the original work.

-What is "Cloning" a repo?
+**What is "Cloning" a repo?**
+Cloning a repository means getting a local copy of a repository in order to look at it or modify it.